 Types of accidents and claims that can increase your rate

 Accidents that you cause will almost always raise your insurance price.
-Typically, insurers will charge more for accidents that were your fault.
-In certain states, however, your insurer may not raise your rate for an accident if the damage is under a certain dollar amount.
-Your insurance company will stop charging you for the accident after a few years (the length can vary by insurer and state).
+Typically, insurers will charge more for an at-fault accident.
+In certain states, however, your insurer may not raise your premium for an accident if the damage is under a certain dollar amount.
+Your insurance company will stop charging you for the accident after a certain number of years (the length varies by insurer and state).

-It may seem unfair, but accidents that aren’t your fault may still increase your rate in certain states.
+It may seem unfair, but accidents that aren't your fault may still increase your rate in certain states.
 However, they may not cost as much as at-fault accidents.
-As with speeding tickets and most other violations, not-at-fault accidents stay on your driving record for a few years (the length can vary by insurer and state).
+As with speeding tickets and most other violations, not-at-fault accidents stay on your driving record for a certain number of years (the length varies by state).

 It may seem unfair, but accidents that aren't your fault may still increase your rate in some states.